apache/mina-site/source/mina-project/technical-documentation/ssl-tls-internal.md

 * **SSLContext**: the Java class that contains all the information related to the **SSL/TLS** establishment
 * __autoStart__: tells if the handshake should be started immediately.
 This is an optional parameter, defaulting to **TRUE**.
 In some cases, like when using __startTLS__, it's critical to not start the handshake immediately, as it will be established on demand.

+Regarding this __autoStart__ flag, the use case where you set it to **false** are pretty specific.
+First, on the server side, if your filter chain is configured to contain the **SslFilter**, then this chain will be instanciated when a session is opened, which means the client is already connected, and the very first message it will send is a __handshake__ message.
+The server **must** be ready to deal with it.

+The problem this flag tries to solve is a use case where you want the **SslFilter** to be present in the chain, but don't want the **handshake** protocol to kick in because you have other filters that need to be able to exchange in clear text with the remote peer on the client side.
+For instance, if you have a filter set *before* the **SslFilter** in the chain, that is going to send a CONNECT message to a remote peer before establishing the secured connection, then you need to wait for this message to be sent and processed.
+As the **SSL** initialization is called while adding the **SslFilter** in the chain (specifically while executing the __onPostAdd()__ method), you can't deffer it.
+Thus the flag is necessary, assuming you can call the **SslHandler** initialization _explicitely_ in the application code.

 ## Initialization

 When injecting the **SslFilter** into your chain, either before starting your service, or while running it, it has to be initialized in some way.
 Actually, this is a two phases process: